lindegroup/autopkgr/README.md

 ## Credits

-AutoPkgr was created by James Barclay, Elliot Jordan, and Josh Senick of the [Linde Group](http://www.lindegroup.com) with a huge amount of help from Eldon Ahrold.
+AutoPkgr was created at the [Linde Group](http://www.lindegroup.com) by James Barclay, Elliot Jordan, and Josh Senick.
+Credit to most of the ongoing development goes to Eldon Ahrold.

 We're very friendly.
-Stop by Emeryville sometime and have an espresso.
+[Stop by Emeryville sometime](http://www.lindegroup.com/contact/) and have an espresso.

 Briefcase icon from [FontAwesome](http://fontawesome.io/).